samchillcott/days-of-code-2020-august/log.md

 - Delete displays undefined as body, I want to not display that line if undefined.
 Used a conditional and works as planned.
 Can possibly refactor the conditional further as some parts do repeat but can't figure it out as there are multiple strings.
 Leaving for now.
 - Gig Graph doesn't show a trace of a new branch splitting off from master and then merging back.
 Possibly due to some default settings such as squashing, ff and merging that I didn't specify which usually come as standard using GG?
 Not to worry, it worked.
 - Will go back over my old projects and refactor using DRY and SOLID for a bit of practice at some point.

+### #daysofcode 6/9/20

+**Today's Progress**
+- N/A.

+**Thoughts**
+- Reading about Human Computer Interaction (HCI) and cognitive science.
+Super intrigued by this area as it covers two of my passions (and career paths) of computing and psychology.
+- Opted for a cycle today instead of a run.
+As much as I love running, it does tend to reduce my sleep quality the night of the run which then affects my productivity the next day.